terminalpilot/terminalpilot.github.io/_posts/2021-01-20-PickleRick.md

 \
 **Looks like a SUPER SECRET INGREDIENT!
 TWO TO GO!**
 \
-**I wasn\'t sure where to go from here so I went back to the gobuster scan (which I threw in my notes to refer back later).
+**I wasn\'t sure where to go from here, so I went back to the gobuster scan (which I threw in my notes to refer back later).
 I knew there are other folders on this web server.
 Remember /assets ?**\